 Plants are organized alphabetically by genus and species.
 Hover over a photo series to control the images.

 Gambel Oak (Quercus gambelii)

-The hallmark of this species is the deeply lobed leaves.
+The hallmark of this species is the large, deeply lobed leaves.
 Gambel Oak grows as a shrub when colonizing burned or otherwise disturbed patches of forest.
 Given enough time, water, and competition for sunlight, it becomes a full-sized tree.
 In the fall the leaves may turn a fiery red, due to a sudden sharp frost, or they may just fade to brown.

 Gray Oak (Quercus grisea)

 Look for small, stiff leaves that are oval with pointed ends.
 Also, the shrub or tree will be dominated by leaves whose sides don't have pointed teeth.